Skip to Content

 Keto Churro Idea

 So as I did not flavor them, my head started spinning with ideas about what to do.
-And since they were still warm and I was at that moment craving something sweet, I thought of Cinnamon and sugar.
+And since they were still warm and I was at that moment craving something sweet, I thought of cinnamon and sugar.

-Cinnamon is always in my head, I add it to whatever I can.
+Cinnamon is always in my head; I add it to whatever I can.

-So as those not so yummy cracklings were still warm, I quickly mixed up a bit of cinnamon and sugar and rolled them in the mixture.
+So as those not-so-yummy cracklings were still warm, I quickly mixed up a bit of cinnamon and sugar and rolled them in the mixture.

 O MY GOD

-And as they look and taste a bit Like Churros, that’s how my name came into as an idea.
+And as they look and taste a bit like churros, that’s how my name came into as an idea.

-Cinnamon Churro Keto Pork Rinds Recipe
+Cinnamon Keto Pork Rinds Recipe

 Tools you might need: